Multi-tenant design and reflections on Ameba Platform

 Unification of authentication infrastructure

-Ameba Platform adopted the following integrated approach to achieve centralized management of authentication and authorization:
+Ameba Platform has adopted the following integrated approach to achieve centralized management of authentication and authorization:

-- AWS, Datadog, and Github authentication: Leveraging our in-house SAML infrastructure
+- AWS, Datadog, and Github authentication: Leveraging our internal SAML infrastructure

-- Node SSH access: Using the company's LDAP infrastructure
+- Node SSH access: Using internal LDAP infrastructure

-- ArgoCD: Using OAuth2 and OIDC on Github Teams
+- ArgoCD: Using OAuth2 and OIDC together on Github Teams

-Authentication integration was one of the most complex aspects of this project due to the limitations of our in-house authentication infrastructure.
-While some things could have been centralized with OIDC, we had to adopt a wide variety of methods due to the lack of OIDC functionality in our in-house authentication infrastructure.
+Due to the limitations of our internal authentication infrastructure, integrating authentication was one of the most complex aspects of this project.
+While some things could have been centralized with OIDC, we had to adopt a variety of approaches due to the lack of OIDC functionality in our internal authentication infrastructure.

-In particular, in the case of ArgoCD, we were unable to directly integrate with the in-house authentication infrastructure due to security concerns over SAML in dex, so we integrated OIDC via GitHub Teams.
-Since GitHub Teams is already integrated with SAML, there is no need to take inventory of users.
+In particular, in the case of ArgoCD, we were unable to directly integrate with the in-house authentication infrastructure due to security concerns regarding SAML for dex, so we integrated OIDC via GitHub Teams.
+Since GitHub Teams is already SAML-integrated, there is no need to inventory users.

-Please see our previous article regarding issues with ArgoCD SAML integration.
+Please refer to our previous article regarding the issue of ArgoCD SAML integration.

 ABAC: Role